prakharpratap20/Plagiarism_Checker/README.txt

-Certainly, here's a documentation for the provided code:

 ## Plagiarism Detection Script Documentation

 ### Introduction
-This script is designed to perform plagiarism detection on a collection of text documents using the TF-IDF (Term Frequency-Inverse Document Frequency) vectorization technique and cosine similarity metric.
+This script performs plagiarism detection on a collection of text documents using the TF-IDF (Term Frequency-Inverse Document Frequency) vectorization technique and cosine similarity metric.
 It calculates the similarity between pairs of text documents and identifies potential instances of plagiarism.

 ### Prerequisites
-1. Python: Make sure you have Python installed on your system.
+1. **Python:** Make sure you have Python installed on your system.
-2. Required Libraries: This script uses the `os` module for file operations and the `sklearn` library for TF-IDF vectorization and cosine similarity calculations.
+2. **Required Libraries:** This script uses the `os` module for file operations and the `sklearn` library for TF-IDF vectorization and cosine similarity calculations.

 ### Usage
 1. Place the script in the directory containing the text files you want to analyze for plagiarism.
+2. Ensure that the text files to be analyzed have the `.txt` extension.
-2. Run the script using a Python interpreter (e.g., `python plagiarism_detector.py`).
+3. Run the script using a Python interpreter (e.g., `python plagiarism_detector.py`).

 ### Script Overview
 The script follows these main steps:

 1. **File Loading and Text Extraction:**
-    - It retrieves a list of text files present in the same directory as the script.
+    - It retrieves a list of text files with the `.txt` extension present in the same directory as the script.
     - For each text file, it reads the content and stores it in the `user_notes` list.

 2. **Vectorization Function:**